nanopool/nanominer/README.md

 ```

 ## Examples of Configuration Files
-Example of a configuration file for Ethereum and PascalCoin:
+Example of a configuration file for Ethereum and Pascal:
 ```
 [Ethash]
 wallet = 0xffffffffffffffffffffffffffffffffffffffff